 Here's an example from my own life.
 I recently purchased a game (SWG for those who care) from eBay which arrived at the office in terrible shape - so as anyone would, I left an appropriate (negative) review.
 However, the seller was not pleased and took it upon himself to find where I work and leave a review on our company Google profile:

 After doing some digging, I found that the same seller had also left a review for someone else (also an eBay buyer I assume) on their Google business profile.
 The sheer pettiness of this individual is pretty astonishing:

 There are platforms which ensure that only valid and trusted reviews are taken into consideration.

 Reviews.io, one of the platforms Loadbalancer.org uses, only lets verified real customers leave reviews.
 This filters out the trolls.

 Gartner PeerInsights takes Reviews.io's approach, but also has one of their employees read each submitted review to ensure it meets their basic criteria.
 This ultimately means that each confirmed review has enough content and meaning to provide a trustworthy, fair overall company rating.

 They also provide tools for both customers and businesses.
 For example, this company comparison tool:

-Reviews play a significant role for both businesses and customers, however, as seen by my eBay altercation you shouldn't trust a business solely based off their five star rating.
-There are review platforms such as Reviews.io and Gartner that provide additional measures to ensure that valid, honest reviews are taken in to consideration and present a genuine identity for a business.
+Reviews play a significant role for both businesses and customers.
+However, as demonstrated by my eBay altercation, you shouldn't trust a business solely based on their five star rating.
+There are review platforms such as Reviews.io and Gartner that ensure valid, honest reviews, and so reveal the genuine face of a business.

 So can you trust online reviews?
-Yes, but remember to do your research and make an educated decision on what to believe in.
+Yes - but remember to do your research and make an educated decision on what to believe in.